ErwanPel/Vinted-React_Frontend/README.md

 This client-side Vinted project uses 8 pages:

-1) HomePage: Displays a list of offers limited to 20 products per page.
+1) HomePage: displays a list of offers limited to 20 products per page.
 A pagination system allows you to change pages.
-2) OfferPage: Displays an offer page with all the information and associated photos.
+2) OfferPage: displays an offer page with all the information and associated photos.
 If the offer belongs to the logged-in user who published it, he can delete or modify it.
-3) SignPage: Displays the registration form.
+3) SignPage: displays the registration form.
-4) LoginPage: Displays the login form.
+4) LoginPage: displays the login form.
-5) PublishPage: Displays a form for entering information and at least one photo to publish an offer.
+5) PublishPage: displays a form for entering information and at least one photo to publish an offer.
 The number of photos is limited to 6 per offer.
 Access to this page requires a valid login.
-6) PaymentPage: Displays product information and credit card details.
+6) BuyPage: displays the user's purchases.
 Access to this page requires a valid login.
-7) BuyPage: Displays the user's purchases.
+7) SoldPage: displays the user's sales.
 Access to this page requires a valid login.
-8) SoldPage: Displays the user's sales.
+8) PaymentPage: displays product information and credit card details.
 Access to this page requires a valid login.

 </br>
 The header allows users to filter their search by product name, ascending or descending price, or price range.